makandra/terraform-aws-ses/README.md

 Terraform linter for finding possible errors, old syntax, unused declarations etc. Also it enforces best practices.
 See [tflint](https://github.com/terraform-linters/tflint).
 By default the root of the respository is scanned but if you have a repo with submodules (like e.g. [makandra/terraform-aws-modules](https://github.com/makandra/terraform-aws-modules)) you should add every submodule to the workflow matrix.

-# Recommended Repo configuration

-We recommend protecting the `main` branch and to allow new code pushes only via Pull Requests.
-This way it's ensured that all tests pass before a new release is pushed.